vzeizer/LinkShortener_BACKEND_FRONTEND_ROCKETSEAT/web/README.md

 # Brev.ly - URL Shortener Frontend

 A modern, responsive URL shortener web application built with React, TypeScript, and Vite.
-This is the frontend client for the Brev.ly URL shortening service.
+This is the frontend client for the Brev.ly URL shortening service that provides a complete solution for creating, managing, and tracking shortened URLs with advanced analytics.

 ## ✅ Implemented Features

+### Core Functionality

 - [x] Deve ser possível criar um link
     - [x] Validação de URL obrigatória